-- □ Hands must be washed and work areas must be cleaned with a 5% solution of disinfectant. - Sterile vessels and liquids must be used (subject to 15# pressure for 15 minutes in a pressure cooker). - □ Sterile transfer tools must be used (dip in 70% ethanol or rubbing alcohol and flame). - Aerial fall-out and drafts must be minimized.
+- Hands must be washed and work areas must be cleaned with a 5% solution of disinfectant, or sanitizer. - Sterile vessels and liquids must be used (subject to sterilization at 15 psi pressure for 15 minutes in a pressure cooker, or autoclave). - □ Sterile transfer tools must be used (dip in 70% ethanol or rubbing alcohol and flame). - Aerial fall-out and drafts must be minimized. - Use laminar flow hood if available.

-- ¤ Pouring Plates
+- $\ensuremath{\varpi}$ Pouring Plates

 - ¤ Drawing Samples

 - ¤ Swabbing

 - ¤ Plating Samples Directly

 - ¤ Plating Samples Using Filtration